When we talk about human capital, we’re referring to the knowledge, skills, and abilities people bring.

 - Institutional knowledge, such as knowledge of a company’s history or culture

-- Organizational capital, such as processes or systems, help to streamline operations.
+- Organizational capital, such as processes or systems, helps to streamline operations.

 What is the human capital risk?